 Trellis exposes multiple integrated surfaces:

-- MCP server — Model Context Protocol integration for AI agent workflows
+- MCP harness.
+Model Context Protocol integration for AI agent workflows is in progress; standalone